mattmcmanus/mattmcmanus.github.io/_posts/2018-08-07-book-review-new-seeds-of-contemplation-by-thomas-merton.md

 >
 > <cite>Merton, Thomas.
 New Seeds of Contemplation (pp. 107-108).
 New Directions.
 Kindle Edition.</cite>

-It might be easy to dismiss this as someone in crisis seeking anything to make things seem a little easier and to feel less guilty.
-This is most certainly not true!
-I am now years into this process and I can say now that my perspective has truly changed and I have Merton to thank.
-I see that period not as one of failure, but one of darkness.
-It did not come as a result of failure, but perhaps from a loving God whose wisdom and strength allow for true growth born out of struggle.
+It might be easy to dismiss all this by saying I was in crisis and was seeking anything to make things seem a little easier and to feel less guilty.
+I've wondered this myself.
+However, I am now years into this process and I can say now that my perspective has truly changed and I have Merton to thank.
+I see that period in my past not as one of failure, but one of darkness.
+It did not come as a result of failure, but from a loving God whose wisdom allows for growth to be born out of struggle.
 My understanding of who I was and what I thought my faith should be were hindrances to loving God more completely.
-When it was taken all away, for a time, I was left with nothing.
+When it was taken all away, for a time, I was left with nothing, which allowed me to start to see things as they could be.

 That is why Merton’s work on contemplation is so compelling.
-You cannot talk about contemplation without embracing the reality of darkness and how God can use it.
-I cannot tell you that I had a true contemplative experience on this day or that.
+You cannot talk about contemplation without embracing the reality of darkness and unknowing.
+My previous understanding of faith had no room for that.
+Even so, I cannot tell you where I have had a true contemplative experience.
 But when I read accounts of those who have devoted their life to the practice, I hear and feel echos of my own experience.
-Not flashes of experience here and there, but some of the most acute and painful moments of my life.
-I still don’t fully understand it all, but I know as I continue down this path, I am encouraged and motivated, and I will continue to trust that good will come of it.
+Not trivial flashes of emotion here and there, but some of the most acute and painful moments of my life.
+I still don’t fully understand it all, but I know as I continue down this path, I am encouraged and I hope good will come of it.